 While the cost of purchasing and installing a heat pump can vary depending on the type and your home's characteristics from around $6,000 - $14,000 (and can increase from there the more indoor heads or other modifications added), rebates are available to help reduce that cost.
 Plus, if you currently rely on electric baseboards to heat your home, you’ll see significant savings in your electricity use - and even more if you currently have central or portable air conditioning as well.

-Use our heat pump calculator to learn about available rebates, potential savings and other benefits of installing a heat pump in your home.
+Use our heat pump incentive guide to learn about available rebates, potential savings and other benefits of installing a heat pump in your home.

 Myth: “Heat pumps need to run 24/7”

 A heat pump works by taking the heat from the air outside your home and moving it indoors.
 They’re most efficient when they’re maintaining a consistent temperature, cycling on and off as they need to.
 So you’ll actually find it’s more efficient to set it and forget it.
 You should resist the temptation to turn your heat pump down at night, or if you’re away for up to 24 hours.
 And if you’re going to be away for longer, just turn it down when you leave and gradually increase the temperature in 2°C increments when you return.

 Myth: “Air source heat pumps are really noisy”

 Early heat pump compressors were pretty loud.
 And even some of the cheapest ones available today can also be quite noisy.
 But many modern heat pumps running at full capacity operate at around just 60 decibels (dB).
 That’s pretty low - about the same level of noise as conversation in a restaurant.
 It’s also worth remembering that since heat pump compressors are located outside, it’s highly unlikely you’ll be able to hear one in your home.

 If you’re buying a ductless heat pump, they’re generally very quiet, too.
 But you should check the sound rating of different indoor head units, especially if you're installing them near sleeping areas.